Palash90/site-assets/blogs/build-your-own-nn/README.md

 To understand the data structure we would be building, we first need an intuition.
 Let's start building it from scratch as well.

 - **Scalar:** We are familiar with this and use it every time we perform arithmetic operations: a single number (e.g. 5).
-    In the world of tensors, we would define them as tensor of rank 0.
+    In the world of tensors, we would define them as a tensor of rank 0.
     In programming, this would be a single numeric variable: `x=5`
 - **Vector:** When we arrange a collection of numbers, we get a `Vector`.
-    In the world of tensors, we would define them as tensor of rank 1.
+    In the world of tensors, we would define them as a tensor of rank 1.
     In programming, this would be an array or `Vec` of numeric variables: `a = [1, 2, 3]`
 - **Matrix:** When we arrange multiple vectors in an array, we get a matrix.
-    In the world of tensors, we would define them as tensor of rank 2.
+    In the world of tensors, we would define them as a tensor of rank 2.
     In programming, this would be an array of arrays (or `Vec` of `Vec`s): `a = [[1, 2], [3, 4]]`
 - **Tensor:** When we arrange multiple matrices in an array or `Vec`, we get higher rank tensors.
-This would be beyond our scope in this post and we will keep things simple by restricting ourselves to _2D_ tensors only.
+This would be beyond our scope in this guide and we will keep things simple by restricting ourselves to _2D_ tensors only.

 ### Matrix Notation and Indexing